rouskinlab/seismic-rna/src/userdocs/manuals/workflow.rst

 To enable automatic extraction of the zipped output files from FastQC, add the flag ``--qc-extract``.

-Align option: Trimming reads with Cutadapt
+Align setting: Trimming reads with Cutadapt
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 By default, each FASTQ file and pair of mated FASTQ files is trimmed for